pyne/pyne/docker/readme.md

 - A custom Dockerfile: "ubuntu_18.04-dev.dockerfile", allowing the user to build docker containers with a custom set of dependencies required by the CI.
-The configuration of the Docker containers can be specified using the "--build-args" flags.
+The configuration of the Docker containers can be specified using the `--build-args <flag>` argument.
 The different flags are:

     - `build_moab=YES` add MOAB in the docker container
     - `build_pymoab=YES` install MOAB with pymoab